Heathers: Television adaptation

 In March 2016, TV Land ordered a pilot script for an anthology dark comedy series, set in the present day, with a very different Veronica Sawyer dealing with a very different but equally vicious group of Heathers.
 The series was written by Jason Micallef and Tom Rosenberg, and Gary Lucchesi was the executive producer In January 2017, the Heathers TV show was ordered to Series at TV Land.
 Shannen Doherty, the movie's Heather Duke, makes a cameo appearance in the pilot.

+Coverage at the time framed the postponement in relation to U.S. school-shooting sensitivities, with network statements citing the Parkland context in explaining the scheduling decision.

 In March 2017, it was reported that the series was moved to the then upcoming Paramount Network.
 Selma Blair has a recurring role in the series.
 A trailer for the rebooted series was released in August 2017.
 The series stars Grace Victoria Cox as Veronica Sawyer, James Scully as J.D., Melanie Field as Heather Chandler, Brendan Scannell as Heather Duke, Jasmine Mathews as Heather McNamara, Birgundi Baker as Lizzy, and Cameron Gellman as Kurt.
-The series was set to premiere on March 7, 2018, but on February 28, 2018, it was announced that the premiere would be delayed in light of the Stoneman Douglas High School shooting.
+The series was set to premiere on March 7, 2018.
+On February 28, 2018, it was announced that the premiere would be delayed in light of the Stoneman Douglas High School shooting.